 High-Frequency Acoustic Package Recovery

-This morning, the team successfully recovered the High-frequency Acoustic Recording Package (HARP) for the Cetacean Research Program, and deployed a new one in it's place.
-The ship's maneuvering and crane operations where quite impressive.
-The HARP will sit around 1,000m deep on the seafloor for the next year, collecting terrabytes of acoustic data listening for cetacean calls.
-This data will help to document the occurrence of everything from dolphins, to humpback whales, to the elusive beaked whales.
+This morning, the team recovered a high-frequency acoustic recording package (HARP) for the Cetacean Research Program and deployed a new one in its place.
+The Sette's maneuvering and crane operations where impressive.
+The HARP will sit on the seafloor at a depth of around 1,000 m for the next year, listening for cetacean calls and collecting terabytes of acoustic data.
+This data will help to document the occurrence of everything from dolphins and humpback whales to the elusive beaked whales.

 After turtle biologist couple Marylou and Jan Willem Staman working two field seasons side-by-side at French Frigate Shoals, this was the first field season time apart.
-When Jan Willem joined the Sette science team to survey turtles, he neglected to share his plans with his wife, the leader of the FFS turtle camp, that the Sette team will be doing a stopover.
+When Jan Willem joined the Sette science team to survey turtles, he neglected to share his plans with his wife, the leader of the French Frigate Shoals turtle camp, that the Sette team will be doing a stopover.
 Everyone played along to surprise Marylou.
 It was a touching scene when the small boat pulled up to the Tern Island dock and the mysterious crew member removed his sunglasses and sun mask.
-Lots of smiles and maybe a few happy tears.

-Today, the ship made its first stop at Laysan Island.
+Today, the NOAA Ship made its first stop at Laysan Island.
 The field team was in great spirits and worked like a well-oiled machine after a banner year with 40 monk seal pups.
-We joined the team for a survey, which they delivered their last vaccine for the season, and we used our large team to herd one of the pups to a nice spot for tagging (#39 tagged out of 40).
-They definitely earned their first ice-cold popsicles in three months!
+We joined the team for a survey, during which they delivered their last vaccine for the season.
+We used our large team to herd one of the pups to a nice spot for tagging (#39 tagged out of 40).
+They definitely earned their first ice-cold popsicles in 3 months!